ccoutant/dwarf-locations/026-refine-type.md

 In section 3.16 Type Conversions

-Remove the sentence at the end of the description of `DW_OP_reinterpret` which says: "The type of the operand and result type must have the same size in bits."

-Then add the paragraphs.

->    *In previous versions of DWARF `DW_OP_reinterpret` was limited to
->    only reinterpreting types that had the same size in bits.
-This
->    restriction has been removed in DWARF6`*
+Replace the description of DW_OP_reinterpret with:

+>    The DW_OP_reinterpret operation pops the top stack entry, when it
+>    is a value it reinterprets the bits in the value as a value of a
+>    different type, then pushes the result.
 >
->    When the compiler changes the type of variable,
+>    When the top of the stack is a location, the object at that
+>    location is understood to have changed type from its original
->    `DW_OP_reinterpret` signals this to the consumer so that the
+>    type.
+This reinterpretation of the type signals to the consumer
+>    that the size of the type has changed requiring a different
->    correct number of bits are fetched and properly interpreted.
+>    number of bits fetched from storage and/or the encoding of those
+>    bits has changed requiring a different presentation of those
+>    bits.
+The location with its new type is pushed onto the stack.
 >
 >    *Some examples of when the compiler may change the type of a
 >    variable are when a double is promoted to a extended precision